rajarshisg/memodb/README.md

 # MemoDB

-MemoDB is a toy database.
+MemoDB is a toy key-value database.
 It's essentially an implementation of the popular in-memory data store, Redis, written in Go.

 This database can act as a drop-in replacement for a Redis server as any Redis client in the world would be able to interact with it.